smurthy/beautiful-jekyll/_posts/2018-01-06-setup-phoenix-framework-in-5-minutes.md

 Setup database config at config/dev.exs (I'm using development).
 This can be skipped with the `--no-ecto` parameter when scaffolding.
 If you chose the default database (postgres ) you can [switch it back to mysql](https://phoenixframework.readme.io/docs/using-mysql).

-{: .box-error} Unsupported linux architecture on Webfaction for Brunch.
-Doesn't work.
+{: .box-error}
+**Error:** Brunch install fails on webfaction due to unsupported linux architecture.
+Optional.

 ![bruncherror.png]({{site.baseurl}}/img/bruncherror.png)